msalerno93/MyWorkout/README.md

 $ rails s
 ```

+YOU WILL NEED YOUR OWN .env FILE THAT CONTAINS YOUR SPECIFIC GOOGLE CLIENT ID AND GOOGLE CLIENT SECRET!!
+Without this information you will NOT be able to login using your Gmail account.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/msalerno93/MyWorkout.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.